Anh-V-N/poc-ransomware/README.md

 Prepare the script
 <img src='./screenshots/screenshot2.png'>

 Fire at the target folder.
-The files in this dummy directory are all encrypted and a ransom note can be found at the root folder.
+The files in this dummy directory are all encrypted and a ransom note can be found at the root directory.
 <img src='./screenshots/screenshot3.png'>

 Canarytoken alert with the hostname and encrypted AES key